kubedb/cli/docs/concepts/catalog/memcached.md

 - Name format: `{Original Memcached image version}-{modification tag}`

 We modify original Memcached docker image to support additional features.
 An image with higher modification tag will have more feature than the images with lower modification tag.
-Hence, it is recommended to use MemcachedVersion crd with highest modification tag to enjoy latest features.
+Hence, it is recommended to use MemcachedVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version